 For one thing, the atlas (as well as the rest of the neck) helps to facilitate blood flow to the brain.
 If this proper blood flow is not maintained, it can lead to headaches, vertigo, and numerous other symptoms.
 Cognitive function may struggle as well as speech and response time.

-Another possible complication is inhibited brainstem function.
+Inhibited brainstem function is another possible complication.
 This is because the atlas surrounds and protects the brainstem.
 So a misalignment can put pressure on this vital component of the central nervous system.
 All of the signals sent throughout the body pass through the spinal cord and through the brainstem to get to the brain.
 The brainstem must be functioning properly, or cognitive issues will occur.

 If you have suffered a concussion, you should get your upper cervical spine examined before returning to the playing field.
 This will help to determine if an atlas misalignment occurred.
 Correcting the misalignment early on may be able to help post-concussion syndrome patients and get you back to full speed.
 Rest is important, but it won’t get your atlas realigned on its own.